terraform-google-modules/terraform-google-memorystore/README.md

 # [Google Cloud Memorystore Terraform Module](https://registry.terraform.io/modules/terraform-google-modules/memorystore/google/)

-A Terraform module for creating a fully functional Google Memorystore (redis) instance.
+A Terraform module for creating a fully functional Google Memorystore Redis instance.
+For Memcache and Redis Cluster see [sub-modules](./modules/)

 ## Compatibility
 This module is meant for use with Terraform 1.3+ and tested using Terraform 1.3+.
 If you find incompatibilities using Terraform >=1.3, please open an issue.